FAQs: Frequently Asked Questions

 Q. How do I book a sail?
 When are your public sails?

 A. For information about our public sail schedule and making reservations, see our Public Sails page.
 For information about chartering the Nathan, visit our Charters page.
+A sailing trip on the Nathan of Dorchester is a unique experience and we often sell out in advance.
+We strongly recommend you make a reservation.

 Q. Where is the boat?
 How do I find it?